microservices-api/kubernetes-microprofile-lab/README.md

     ```
     Again, you need to wait until the couchdb pod is ready.
 Wait until the value under `READY` column becomes `2/2`.

 1. Call again the `GET /attendee/{id}` endpoint from the OpenAPI UI page and see that the server does not return the attendee you created anymore.
-Instead, it return 404.
+Instead, it returns 404.
 That's because the data was stored in the couchdb pod and was lost when the pod was deleted.
 Let's upgrade our release to add persistence.
-1. Navigate into the sample application directory if you have not already:
-    ```bash
-    cd kubernetes-microprofile-lab/lab-artifacts
-    ```
 1. Now let's enable persistence for our database:
     ```bash
     helm upgrade --tls --recreate-pods --force --reuse-values --set persistentVolume.enabled=true couchdb incubator/couchdb
     ```
 1. Let's also upgrade the Liberty release for high availability by increasing the number of replicas:
     ```bash
-    helm upgrade --tls --recreate-pods --force --reuse-values --set replicaCount=2 ibm-charts/ibm-websphere-liberty vote-<NAMESPACE>
+    helm upgrade --tls --recreate-pods --force --reuse-values --set replicaCount=2 vote-<NAMESPACE> ibm-charts/ibm-websphere-liberty
     ```
 1. List the deployed packages with their chart versions by running:
     ```bash